 Without strong and developed muscles, babies with triple X may be slow to walk.
 As they grow older, they may be clumsier than girls without the syndrome.
 Although it’s rare, some females with triple X may have kidney problems, seizures, and heart problems.

 Speech and language delays are other symptoms of triple X. Many with triple X have learning disabilities, involving reading and difficulty with speech and language.
-A review of studies found some evidence that girls with triple X may have an IQ about 20 points lower than girls without the disorder.
+A found some evidence that girls with triple X may have an IQ about 20 points lower than girls without the disorder.

 Chromosomes are molecules found in cells that give us our genetic makeup, like skin, eye, and hair color, and gender.
 We get these chromosomes from our parents.
 People are usually born with 46 chromosomes, including a pair of sex chromosomes: XY (male) or XX (female).